Faro Old Town Guide: Explore History & Charm in 2026

 Climbing the cathedral tower offers amazing views.
 You can see across the city rooftops.
 The Ria Formosa lagoon sparkles in the distance.
 Discover more in our Faro Cathedral visit guide.
 Entry costs around €3 for adults.

-Adjacent to the Cathedral lies the Bishop's Palace.
+Adjacent to the Cathedral lies the Paço Episcopal.
 Its striking facade adds to the square's grandeur.
 Though often closed, its exterior is truly impressive.
 Its elegant design reflects historical significance.

-Do not miss the Municipal Museum of Faro nearby.
+Do not miss the Faro Municipal Museum nearby.
 It is housed in a former convent.
 The museum displays artifacts from different eras.
 These include Roman mosaics and sacred art.
 Allow 1-2 hours for a thorough visit here.
 Entry costs about €2 for adults.

 Savoring Local Flavors: Dining in Old Town Faro